ropensci/beastier/README.md

 `beastier` cannot do everything `BEAST2` can.

-Here are some missing or (yet) unsupported features:
+ * Remove: install BEAST2, use [`beastierinstall`](https://github.com/richelbilderbeek/beastierinstall)

- * Continue a BEAST2 run
+ * Experimental: Continue a BEAST2 run
- * Setup BEAGLE
+ * Untested: Setup BEAGLE

 ## There is a feature I miss